-Neither PAI, its directors, nor any company or director in the Platinum Group® guarantee PAI's performance, the repayment of capital, or the payment of income.
-To the extent permitted by law, no liability is accepted by PAI, its directors, or any company in the Platinum Group or their directors for any loss or damage as a result of any reliance on this information.
-The Platinum Group means Platinum Asset Management Limited ABN 13 050 064 287 and all of its subsidiaries and associated entities (including Platinum)
+No company or director in the Platinum Group® guarantees the performance of PAXX, the repayment of capital, or the payment of income.
+To the extent permitted by law, no liability is accepted by any company in the Platinum Group or their directors for any loss or damage as a result of any reliance on this information.
+The Platinum Group means Platinum Asset Management Limited ABN 13 050 064 287 and all of its subsidiaries and associated entities (including Platinum).

-© Platinum Asia Investments Limited 2018.
-All Rights Reserved.
+© Platinum Investment Management Limited 2018.
+All Rights Reserved